bgonzalezbustamante/academic-kickstart/Netlify/content/authors/bgonzalezbustamante/_index.md

 - Researchers
 ---

-I am a PRS in the DPhil (PhD) in Politics programme in the [Department of Politics and International Relations](https://www.politics.ox.ac.uk/) and [St Hilda’s College](https://www.sthildas.ox.ac.uk/) at the [University of Oxford](http://www.ox.ac.uk/), United Kingdom.
-Furthermore, I am an Instructor in the Department of Public Administration and Policy at the [Faculty of Economics and Management](https://fae.usach.cl/) at the Universidad de Santiago, where I have been working since 2014.
+I am completing my DPhil (PhD) dissertation in the [Department of Politics and International Relations](https://www.politics.ox.ac.uk/) and [St Hilda’s College](https://www.sthildas.ox.ac.uk/) at the [University of Oxford](http://www.ox.ac.uk/), United Kingdom.
+I am currently based at Oxford, working on my research.
+Furthermore, I am an Instructor Professor in the Management and Public Policies Department at the [Faculty of Administration and Economics](https://fae.usach.cl/) at the Universidad de Santiago de Chile.

-Before starting the DPhil, I earned a BA (2:1) in Government and an MA (1st) in Political Science, both from the Universidad de Chile.
-Moreover, I worked as a lecturer at the Universidad de Santiago and the Universidad de Chile, as well as a consultant for the United Nations Development Programme.
+Before starting the DPhil in October 2019, I earned an MA (1st) in Political Science and a BA (2:1) in Government, both from the Universidad de Chile.
+Moreover, I was a lecturer at the Universidad de Chile and a consultant for the United Nations Development Programme (UNDP).

-My doctoral research is supervised by [Professor Petra Schleiter](https://www.politics.ox.ac.uk/academic-faculty/petra-schleiter.html) at St Hilda’s College and focuses on the stability of cabinets in Latin American presidential democracies.
-My research is supported by the Chilean National Agency for Research and Development.
+My doctoral research is supervised by [Professor Petra Schleiter](https://www.politics.ox.ac.uk/academic-faculty/petra-schleiter.html) and focuses on cabinets’ stability in Latin American presidential democracies.
+In my DPhil project, I combine the principal-agent theory elements to evaluate the actors’ incentives and strategies in presidential systems.
+My empirical strategy employs propensity scores and matching methods, competing risks models, and IV estimations.
+My research is funded by the Chilean National Agency for Research and Development.